toaderflorin/florintoader/_posts/2017-08-09-special-relativity.markdown

 ---
 layout: post
-title:  "Special Relativity Explained To Really Dumb Dummies"
+title:  "Special Relativity Made REALLY Simple"
 description: "At the end of the 19th century, it was already known that light because it exhibits all sorts of wave like effects such as interference etc. and Maxwell already showed that light is an electromagnetic wave.
 "
 date:   2017-08-09 21:13:11 +0300